 Zanny stood and hugged her tight.
 “Good luck.
 Want me to go with you?”

 “No. I need to do this alone.”

-Thankfully, she didn’t have to wait long at the doctor’s office before she was called back.
-While she got into the gown the nurse had provided her, she thought about the other pregnancies.
-She and Archer wanted kids so badly, wanted to add to the family they had with Sydney.
+She didn’t have to wait long at the doctor’s office before she was called back, thankfully.
+While she got into the gown the nurse provided her, she thought about the other pregnancies.
+She and Archer had wanted kids so badly, wanted to add to the family they had with Sydney.
 And since she’d not had a single problem with that pregnancy, there was no reason to expect problems in the future.
 But twice now she’d made it to eight weeks only to end up losing the baby.

 So this time around when her period was first late, Emma didn’t say anything.
 Archer had to go out of town for one of his rare conferences the same week she was scheduled to start.
 She didn’t tell him she’d missed a period when he returned.
 Maybe it was duplicitous of her to let him assume she’d had one, but she didn’t want to get his hopes up if she was wrong.

 When the time came around for her second period and nothing happened, she knew she had to take a test.
 She’d put it off so far, thinking that if she didn’t know she was pregnant, maybe she wouldn’t lose the baby.

 Zanny, who was aware of the first missed period, had shaken her head at Emma.
 But she’d kept her mouth shut, supporting Emma’s decision to wait.
 That quiet encouragement and love had kept Emma sane the last few weeks.